netdata/netdata/docs/cloud/alerts-notifications/notifications.md

 Netdata Cloud provides you a Silencing Rule engine which allows you to mute alert notifications.
 This muting action is specific to alert state transition notifications, it doesn't include node unreachable state transitions.

 The Silencing Rule engine is flexible and allows you to enter silence rules for the two main entities involved on alert notifications and can be set using different attributes.
-The main entities you can enter are **Nodes** and **Alerts** which can be used in combination or isolation to target specific needs - see some examples [here]((https://github.com/netdata/netdata/blob/master/docs/cloud/alerts-notifications/manage-alert-notification-silencing-rules.md#silencing-rules-examples).
+The main entities you can enter are **Nodes** and **Alerts** which can be used in combination or isolation to target specific needs - see some examples [here](https://github.com/netdata/netdata/blob/master/docs/cloud/alerts-notifications/manage-alert-notification-silencing-rules.md#silencing-rules-examples).

 ### Scope definition for Nodes
-* Space: silencing the space, selecting `All Rooms`, silences all alert state transitions from any node claimed to the space.
+* **Space:** silencing the space, selecting `All Rooms`, silences all alert state transitions from any node claimed to the space.
-* War Room: silencing a specific room will silence all alert state transitions from any node in that room.
+* **War Room:** silencing a specific room will silence all alert state transitions from any node in that room.
 Please note if the node belongs to another room which isn't silenced it can trigger alert notifications to the users with membership to that other room.
-* Node: silencing a specific node can be done for the entire space, selecting `All Rooms`, or for specific war room(s).
+* **Node:** silencing a specific node can be done for the entire space, selecting `All Rooms`, or for specific war room(s).
 The main difference is if the node should be silenced for the entire space or just for specific rooms (when specific rooms are selected only users with membership to that room won't receive notifications).

 ### Scope definition for Alerts
-* Alert name: silencing a specific alert name silences all alert state transitions for that specific alert.
+* **Alert name:** silencing a specific alert name silences all alert state transitions for that specific alert.
-* Alert context: silencing a specific alert context will silence all alert state transitions for alerts targeting that chart context, for more details check [alert configuration docs](https://github.com/netdata/netdata/blob/master/health/REFERENCE.md#alarm-line-on).
+* **Alert context:** silencing a specific alert context will silence all alert state transitions for alerts targeting that chart context, for more details check [alert configuration docs](https://github.com/netdata/netdata/blob/master/health/REFERENCE.md#alarm-line-on).
-* Alert role: silencing a specific alert role will silence all the alert state transitions for alerts that are configured to be specific role recipients, for more details check [alert configuration docs](https://github.com/netdata/netdata/blob/master/health/REFERENCE.md#alarm-line-to).
+* **Alert role:** silencing a specific alert role will silence all the alert state transitions for alerts that are configured to be specific role recipients, for more details check [alert configuration docs](https://github.com/netdata/netdata/blob/master/health/REFERENCE.md#alarm-line-to).

 Beside the above two main entities there are another two important settings that you can define on a silencing rule:
-* Who does the rule affect?
-All user in the space or just me
+* Who does the rule affect? **All user** in the space or **Myself**
-* When does is to apply?
-Immediately or on a given schedule (when setting immediately you can set duration)
+* When does is to apply? **Immediately** or on a **Schedule** (when setting immediately you can set duration)

 For further help on setting alert notification silencing rules go to [Manage Alert Notification Silencing Rules](https://github.com/netdata/netdata/blob/master/docs/cloud/alerts-notifications/manage-alert-notification-silencing-rules.md).